spepler/shell-extras/_episodes/07-find.md

 If we use the `-r` (recursive) option,
 `grep` can search for a pattern recursively through a set of files in subdirectories.

-Let's search recursively for `Yesterday` in the `shell-lesson-data/exercise-data/writing` directory:
+Let's search recursively for `Yesterday` in the `shell-lesson-data/exercise-data/writing` directory.
+(Recall that `.` means the current directory.)

 ```
 $ grep -r Yesterday .